 Haven and AlcoholEdu

-As part of our comprehensive health and safety program, USU expects all incoming students – including first-year students, transfer students and graduate students – to complete health and safety online courses before arriving on campus.
-These courses will empower students to make informed decisions about issues that affect college students and our USU community.
+As part of our comprehensive health and safety program, USU expects all incoming students – including first-year students, transfer students and graduate students – to complete online health and safety courses before arriving on campus.
+These courses will empower students to make informed decisions about issues that affect our USU community.

 Key Dates to Remember

-Students who have not completed required online health and safety course(s) will receive a hold on their account, preventing them from registering for classes.
+Students who have not completed Part 1 of required online health and safety course(s) will receive a hold on their account, preventing them from registering for future classes.

 Complete the course immediately.
 You will still be able to access and take the course after this time, but it will take 24-48 hours for your hold to be removed once you have completed the required course(s).